simonswain/straw/README.md

 ## Usage

-By convention you create your workers nodes in a folder called `nodes`, then create the topology, passing in an object describing how the nodes are wired up.
+By convention you create your Nodes in a folder called `nodes`, and instantiate a Topology, passing in an object describing how the nodes are to be piped together.

-This example has a node that generates timestamps once a second, with it's output going to another that counts the cumulative number of pings.
+This example has a Node that generates timestamps once a second, with it's output going to another that counts the cumulative number of pings.